feed1stblood/LightsOut/README.md

 # LightsOut
 A mini game Lights Out based on MFC (c++ on windows)
-My appologies that some prompt text are in Chinese

 # Rule
 * Click on the black or white squares to switch the lights (and adjacent lights)